signcl/docusaurus-prince-pdf/README.md

 The ugly:

-- Based on Puppeteer make the text cannot be copied cor searched correctly
+- Based on Puppeteer make the text cannot be copied or searched correctly
 - Link anchors (links start with `#`) not well handled

 Usage: